 The mission of the Redwood Empire Food Bank (REFB) is to end hunger in our community.
 The REFB acquires food and distributes it in Sonoma, Lake, Mendocino, Humboldt & Del Norte Counties through its own food distribution networks.
 Our firm recognizes this essential commitment to provide the most basic human needs of our community, and has therefore made significant contributions to the Redwood Empire Food Bank, including its ongoing and annual capital campaigns.
-Richard W. Abbey has served on the Redwood Empire Food Bank Board of Directors and our managing partner Brendan M. Kunkle is currently serving on the Board of Directors as its President.
+Richard W. Abbey has served on the Redwood Empire Food Bank Board of Directors and Brendan M. Kunkle is currently serving on the Board of Directors as its President.

 Schools Plus is a partnership of concerned parents, educators, and community businesses that have come together with the shared belief that co-curricular activities are not expendable luxuries in the education of our youth.
 Rather, they are vital enrichment activities that help to develop qualities of leadership, teamwork, tolerance, and perseverance that are the foundation stones of civilized society.

 Our firm has made significant contributions to Schools Plus.
 Richard Abbey was a founding board member of Schools Plus and Brendan M. Kunkle was President of the Board of Directors in 2014 and is a current board member.